hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 For 2D and 3D grid, these values must be *tuples* representing the number of threads and blocks per dimension.

-We can easily run the `product_kernel` kernel, but fore that we need also preparing required input arrays
+We can easily run the `product_kernel` kernel, but first we need also preparing required input arrays

 ```python
 import numpy as np